Ōizumi, Gunma: Climate

-Ōizumi has a Humid continental climate (Köppen Cfa) characterized by hot summers and cold winters.
+Ōizumi has a Humid continental climate (Köppen Dfa) characterized by hot summers and cold winters.
 The average annual temperature in Ōizumi is 14.5 °C. The average annual rainfall is 1263 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.7 °C, and lowest in January, at around 3.3 °C.

 Demographics

 Per Japanese census data, the population of Ōizumi has grown significantly over the past 100 years.

 History

-The villages of Ōkawa and Koizumi were created within Ōra District, Gunma Prefecture on April 1, 1889 with the creation of the modern municipalities system after the Meiji Restoration.
+The villages of Ōkawa and Koizumi were created within Ōra District, Gunma Prefecture on April 1, 1889, with the creation of the modern municipalities system after the Meiji Restoration.
 Koizumi was elevated to town status on July 25, 1902.
-On March 31, 1957 Koizumi merged with the village of Ōkawa and was renamed Ōizumi.
+On March 31, 1957, Koizumi merged with the village of Ōkawa and was renamed Ōizumi.
 Plans to merge with neighboring Chiyoda in 2004 and with Ōta in 2008 were rejected by the local town assembly.